-My goal is that Live Simply Natural be a resource to help you feel empowered when making lifestyle and food choices.
+My goal is that Live Simply Natural becomes a resource to help you feel empowered when making lifestyle and food choices.
 I’m a big believer that eating a well-balanced diet is the best way to optimize your health.
-So I’m breaking down everything you need to know to unlocking the nutritional powerhouse of the most common whole food ingredients.
+So I’m breaking down everything you need to know to unlock the nutritional powerhouse of the most common whole food ingredients.
 Today I’m sharing all about – TOMATOES!

 Produce Guide: Tomatoes

 Tomatoes are pretty much available all year round but it’s not until the summer that they really come into their peak ripeness.
 There are many different varieties of tomatoes, tiny types like grape, plum, and cherry for snacking pleasure, firm, petite Romas, good for cooked foods, and hefty beefsteak, ideal for BLTs and burgers.
 The colors can vary as well, from the palest pink to yellow, and even purple.
 The ways to prepare tomatoes are endless: sun-dried, fried green, stew, sauce, paste, ketchup, juice, Bruschetta, veggie soup, pizza, salsa, salad and so many more!